-A new laboratory setup arrangement has been planned and implemented, that permitted systematic performance measurements of new available wireless equipments (DAP-1522 access points from D-Link and WPC600N adapters from Linksys) for Wi-Fi (IEEE 802.11 b,g) in WPA point-to-point links.
+A new laboratory setup arrangement has been planned and implemented, that permitted systematic performance measurements of new available wireless equipments (DAP-1522 access points from D-Link and WPC600N adapters from Linksys) for Wi-Fi (IEEE 802.11 b,g) in WPA point-to-multipoint links.

-Through OSI layer 4, TCP throughput, jitter and percentage datagram loss were measured and compared for WPA and open links.
-Generally, except for 802.11g TCP throughput, 802.11 b jitter and 802.11g percentage datagram loss, where increasing security encryption was found to degrade performances, the results measured for WPA links were found to agree, within the experimental errors, with corresponding data obtained for Open links.
+Through OSI layer 4, TCP throughput, jitter and percentage datagram loss were measured and compared for each standard and WPA PTMP and PTP links.
+It was found that, on average, the best TCP throughputs are for 802.11 g and PTP links.
+On average, the best jitter performances were found for 802.11 g and PTP links.
+For percentage datagram loss, no significant sensitivities were found, within the experimental errors, to link type.